-Thematic approach disciplinary view point Set of criteria / keys prevailing possible - Resource: when focus for the definition of the fishery is on the resource (s) targeted. example: "Deep-sea shrimp fishery" where reference is made to the resources of shrimps in deep-sea waters off Angola example: "Shrimp and groundfish fishery - Gulf of Paria" where reference is made to the resources of shrimps and groundfish in gulf of Paria, in Trinidad and Tobaggo waters biologist Environment; Target Species; Fishing Area; - Fishing technique : when focus for the definition of the fishery is on the fishing technique and related technology used. example : "Semi-industrial Mediterranean purse seining fishery ", where reference is made to the fishing technique deployed for catching and storing fish on board medium size purse seiners in the Mediterranean context. technologist Vessel type, and/or Fishing Gear, and/or Fishing technique Target Species Fishing area Exploitation form Metier2: when focus for the definition of the fishery is on the category of fishing activity implemented by a fishing fleet or fishermen community. example: "offshore flatfish trammel netting", where reference is made to the fishing practice making use of trammel net for catching flatfish in offshore waters of French continental shelf. biologist socio- economist Vessel type, and/or Fishing Gear, and/or Fishing technique; Target Species Fishing area Exploitation form
+Thomatic approach disciplinary Set of criteria / keys view point prevailing possible Resource: when focus for the definition of the fishery is on the resource (s) targeted. example: "Deep-sea shrimp fishery" where reference is made to the resources of shrimps in deep-sea waters off Angola example: "Shrimp and groundfish fishery - Gulf of Paria" where reference is made to the resources of shrimps and groundfish in gulf of Paria, in Trinidad and Tobaggo waters biologist Environment; Target Species; Fishing Area; Fishing technique: when focus for the definition of the fishery is on the fishing technique and related technology used. example: "Semi-industrial Mediterranean purse seining fishery ", where reference is made to the fishing technique deployed technologist Vessel type, and/or Fishing Gear, and/or Fishing technique Target Species Fishing area Exploitation form

-1 SPC: Secretariat of the Pacific Community
+2 SPC: Secretariat of the Pacific Community